How to Attract More Shoppers to your Outdoor Market Booth

 When people are uncomfortable, they automatically look for ways to become more comfortable and notice any items that will help them do so.

 It’s like when you’re watching TV and you’re thirsty.
 The storyline has nothing to do with what the actors are drinking but you can’t help but focus on the drink they have in their hand.
-Or when you’re so incredibly tired that every flat surface looks like a good place to lay down.

 If it’s a hot day and people have been out walking around the market, they’re likely a little thirsty and hot.
-A jug full of ice-cold water with beads of condensation dripping down is bound to grab their attention.
+A container full of ice-cold water with beads of condensation dripping down is bound to grab their attention.

 It helps you stand out